Leadvertising Solutions' recommendations for small and medium-sized companies

 The best approach for any type of campaign goal and budget would be to add both types of keywords and test which ones work best for you.

 Let us know if you need help with identifying relevant keywords for your business.
 We can always give you a free advise.
+Get a FREE CONSULTATION or FREE AUDIT NOW!

 Your Leadvertising Team